-All of Sand's education was financed by bursaries and grants and her working continually at various paid work alongside her studies mainly as an art technician, installing art shows at London galleries etc, running workshops, teaching and as a fabricator, that is, making work for other, better known artists.
+All of Sand's education was financed by bursaries and grants and her working continually at various paid work alongside her studies mainly as an art technician, installing art shows at London galleries etc., running workshops, teaching and as a fabricator, that is, making work for other, better known artists.

-Since leaving the RA in 2004 Sand has also followed another much desired path to run alongside her making, that of travelling whenever possible, passing through and living in foreign places.
-Throughout all her travels over the last 15 years or so she has continually made work, paintings, sculpture, drawings etc. Most of this work, out of necessity and circumstance was discarded along the way but much of her available work, most of it unseen until now, is informed by the people, places and events that she encountered.
+Since leaving the RA in 2004 Sand has also followed another much-desired path to run alongside her making, that of travelling whenever possible, passing through and living in foreign places.
+Throughout her travels over the last 15 years or so she has continually made work, paintings, sculpture, drawings etc. Most of this work, out of necessity and circumstance was discarded along the way but much of her available work, most of it unseen until now, is informed by the people, places and events that she encountered.

-A perfect example of Sand combining making art and travelling was in 2015 when, after the usual pre walkabout act of disposing of all her possessions and flat etc, she was staying overnight with a friend to catch a flight and return to India for six months.
-That evening, Sand received a call from SELFRIDGES in London informing her that she had been selected as one of 12 Artists and makers who were invited to design a window installation for 3 months to be shown in one of the huge 5 meter windows on Oxford Street.
+A perfect example of Sand combining making art and travelling was in 2015 when, after the usual pre walkabout act of disposing of all her possessions and flat etc., she was staying overnight with a friend to catch a flight and return to India for six months.
+That evening, Sand received a call from SELFRIDGES in London informing her that she had been selected as one of 12 Artists and makers who were invited to design a window installation for 3 months to be shown in one of the huge 5-meter windows on Oxford Street.

-The chance to have her work seen by 1 Million people a day was very tempting....but for sand, so too was India.
-Typically, Sand did both, she traveled to India the next day and set up a makeshift studio were she could work.
+The chance to have her work seen by 1 Million people a day was very tempting....but for Sand, so too was India.
+Typically, Sand did both, she traveled to India the next day and set up a makeshift studio where she could work.
 She then returned to London for interviews and publicity events and to make a number of prototypes to illustrate the idea for her window.
 This was to be over 120 drilled Goose Eggshells to be painted and spiked through with various nails and screws that would be fixed by acrylic rods to a huge oval mirror hung from above.

-All work is for sale and to commission directly from Sand and therefore at fair prices as it is absent of the 40% that galleries and online selling platforms add.
+All work is for sale and to commission directly from Sand and therefore at fair prices as it is absent of the 33 - 40% that galleries and online selling platforms add.

 In Sand's words:

 The prospect of further education was not available to me when I left school and home at 16.
-Like most, earning a wage was a full time occupation for 20 or so years.
-Over those years I made a number of attempts to attend college part time that were always interrupted by some event or another.
+Like most, earning a wage was a full time occupation for the next 20 or so years.
+Over those years I made a number of attempts to attend college part time that were always interrupted by some life event or another.
 Eventually, life changed circumstances for me in such an extreme way that I was finally able to contemplate full time study.
 Better late than never, I set out on a very different path.

-Although there is an obvious link between my works, I never settle on a ‘style’ and the possible limitations on creativity that this may induce.
+Although there is an obvious link between my works, I never settle on a ‘style’ and the possible limitations on creativity that I feel this may induce.
 I work in whatever medium expresses my ideas most succinctly.
 Sometimes this is with canvas, material or paper, sometimes through sound or film or, more often, using and making objects.

 There is an adamant, relentless, intense and heavily worked aspect to most of my work, with many ideas working through and underneath, often shown through repetitive mark making that may or may not be deliberate or random.
-This mark making translates into my sculpture so that the marks become the intensity of materials used or from the labour intensive process involved.
+This mark making translates into my sculpture so that the marks become the intensity of materials used or from the labor-intensive process involved.

-In my object making, I am passionate about recycling things...sometime using previous works and often choosing objects that carry the human touch, a memory held, that 'human stain'.
+I am passionate about recycling things...sometime using previous works and often choosing objects that carry the human touch, a memory held, that 'human stain'.
 Again and again I find myself returning to transforming and perhaps therefore redeeming the disregarded, the everyday object.
 Clothing, household items, building materials, found things, the mundane, the overlooked, the domestic, the mechanical.

 Through stories, symbols, archetypes and metaphors we are constantly struggling to find new ways to extract a meaning that can be used as some kind of glue to hold all our parts together.
 I continue to remain fascinated and inspired in the human condition and our day to day attempts to come to terms with being a minuscule, but perhaps intrinsic part of a mostly unknown, unknowable, immeasurable, silent multi verse and the complex feelings of awe, wonder, fascination, frustration, fear, indifference, resignation and hope that it inspires.

 My work is evidence of my personal journey and of what I have seen along the way.

-Sand's many walkabouts have obviously hindered her ability to show her work over the last 15 years or so but below is an abridged list of shows since leaving the RA Schools.
+My many many walkabouts have obviously hindered her ability to show her work over the last 15 years or so but below is an abridged list of shows since leaving the RA Schools.

 2017 Kings Hill Gallery London Feb – May 2017